Baby being tested for mitochondrial disease

 Where to next?

-We are using cutting-edge multi-omic technologies including long-read DNA sequencing, RNA sequencing and quantitative proteomics to tackle the most difficult to diagnose cases of mitochondrial disease, with the aim of accurately obtaining a genetic diagnosis for all children and families without the need for a diagnostic odyssey.
+We’re using cutting-edge multi-omic technologies including long-read DNA sequencing, RNA sequencing and quantitative proteomics to tackle the most difficult to diagnose cases of mitochondrial disease.
+We aim to accurately obtain a genetic diagnosis for all children and families without the need for a long diagnostic journey.